“It Saved My Life:” New Framework Measures the Rehabilitative and Restorative Impacts Of Higher Education In Prison

 “While deeply encouraging, the recent expansion of Second Chance Pell sites and increasing bipartisan interest in permanently restoring Pell Grant eligibility for incarcerated students both underscore the critical need to ensure accurate measurement of HEP outcomes,” noted Julie Ajinkya, IHEP’s Vice President of Applied Research.
 “In 2019, nearly 17,000 students across the United States received federal Pell Grants to support them in earning a higher education degree while incarcerated in a correctional facility.
 As that number grows, practitioners and policymakers alike need the comprehensive data our KPI framework will produce to assess baselines, measure improvement, and continuously enhance educators’ ability to support their students’ success.”

 Developed by experienced HEP practitioners, data experts, and dedicated advocates, with input from students who are incarcerated, the framework outlines metrics in four assessment categories: student success outcomes; academic quality; civic engagement; and soft skills, the non-technical and interpersonal proficiencies identified by employers as essential for success in today’s workplace.
 In addition to listing and defining the indicators in the four assessment categories, the report includes recommendations for practitioners, correctional administrators, and state and federal policymakers.

-The KPI framework development was supported by Ascendium Education Group(link is external), whose work identifies, validates, and expands best practices to promote large-scale change at the institutional, system, and state levels, with the intention of elevating opportunity for all.
+The KPI framework development was supported by Ascendium Education Group, whose work identifies, validates, and expands best practices to promote large-scale change at the institutional, system, and state levels, with the intention of elevating opportunity for all.